industrial-edge/iih-essentials-getting-started/docs/Installation.md

 An Aspect is a mechanism for data modeling of Assets.
 Aspects group related variables (tags) based on their logical assignment.

-Choose the register `Aspects` to create a new Aspect by clicking `Create first Aspect` or `Add Aspect`.
+Choose the register `Aspects` on the created Asset to create a new Aspect by clicking `Create first Aspect` or `Add Aspect`.

 <p><kbd><img src="graphics/iihessentials_addaspect.png"/></kbd></p>